-Mini Productions present the award winning, BAFTA and Oscar qualifying Annie Waits, a vignette to the TV series currently in development.
+Mini Productions present the award winning, BAFTA and Oscar qualifying Annie Waits.

 We’ve all waited for ‘the one’.
 The one who catches our eye, the one who keeps our interest, the one who won’t expect us to trudge down that conventional path.
 Annie Waits tells the story of lust and disappointment, as a twenty-something waits for her adult life to begin.

-The vignette stars Andrew Simpson (Notes on a Scandal, Rebellion, Road Games), Sam Swainsbury (Mum, Fearless), Moses Gomes-Santos (Youngers), Sam Gittins (The Smoke, Ripper Street, Mr Selfridge), Matthew J Ovens (Humans) and April Kelley (Road Games, Upstart Crow).
+The short film stars Andrew Simpson (Notes on a Scandal, Rebellion, Road Games), Sam Swainsbury (Mum, Fearless), Moses Gomes-Santos (Youngers), Sam Gittins (The Smoke, Ripper Street, Mr Selfridge), Matthew J Ovens (Humans) and April Kelley (Road Games, Treacle).

 Marnie Paxton Harris’ extensive experience as a script supervisor makes her directorial debut both overdue and highly anticipated.
 Working with the likes of Tom Harper, Richard Laxton and Jeremy Web, her credits span across high-end TV and film, and include War & Peace, The Woman in Black, Silk and Merlin to name but a few.